akaKush/Internet-Basics/Routing/README.md

 Després d'executar `network 192.168.5.0/24` a r3, ens retorna el següent missatge per terminal:
 `Warning: closing connection to ripd because of an I/O error!`

-I a SN2 no veiem cap missatge corresponent a r3.

-Ara activem `network 192.168.2.0/24` ...
+... (s'havia reiniciat l'escenari?)

-11. To set this configuration you can use the labels of simctl `initial` and then `ripv1-a`.
+1. To set this configuration you can use the labels of simctl `initial` and then `ripv1-a`.
 Try a ping from r3 to 192.168.3.1.
 Does it work? why?
 Try a ping from r3 to 192.168.4.11.
 Does it work? why?